 Black teeth caused by dental plaque

-Dental plaque appears as brown and black stains on the surface of teeth.
-It’s not only aesthetically troubling but also can can also lead to; periodontal disease, tooth decay, gingivitis, pyorrhea and finally tooth loss.
+Dental plaque appears as brown and black stains on the surface of the teeth.
+It is not only aesthetically troubling but also can lead to periodontal disease, tooth decay, gingivitis, pyorrhea and finally tooth loss.

 Cause: Habitual smoking and the consumption of tea, coffee and dark-coloured soft drinks can lead to the discoloration of teeth.
-Imperfect oral hygienic habits can favour the formation of plaque.
+Neglected oral hygiene can favour the formation of plaque.

-Treatment: Dentist performs scaling by an ultrasonic device to remove plaque and stains.
-Then, she/he is polishing polishes the teeth ensuring that it will be difficult to develop a plaque in the future.
+Treatment: The dentist performs scaling with an ultrasonic device to remove plaque and stains.
+After this he polishes the teeth to prevent the development of plaque in the future.